 - Fuel delivery (up to 5 gallons)

-Is the Ink Business Preferred Card Worth the Annual Fee?
+Is the Ink Business Preferred Card worth it?

 The Ink Business Preferred has a $95 annual fee.
 However, given that the welcome bonus alone is worth at least $1,000, this makes the card well worth it for everyone for at least the first year.

-For most people, the Ink Business Preferred is also worth keeping for the long run.
-That’s because the card comes with a ton of perks that could save you some serious cash!
-For example, accidentally damaging your phone just once could end up saving you hundreds of dollars thanks to the card’s $600 cell phone insurance.
+For most people, the Ink Business Preferred is also worth keeping for the long run because the card comes with perks that could save you a lot of cash.

-Other perks like roadside dispatch, extended warranty, and purchase protections could also wind up saving you many thousands of dollars.
+Other perks like roadside dispatch, extended warranty, and purchase protections could also save you many thousands of dollars.

-Chase will NOT approve you for this card if you’ve opened 5+ cards from any bank (NOT counting other Chase business cards and business cards from most other banks) in the past 24 months.
-Many people refer to this as the “5/24 rule”.
+Chase won’t approve you for this card if you’ve opened five or more cards from any bank (not counting other Chase business cards and business cards from most other banks) in the past 24 months.
+Many people refer to this as the “5/24 rule.”

 You can follow these instructions to figure out if you’re eligible.